 Not as easy to fill up in trickling streams

-Read full review: CamelBak Crux Reservoir
+Read review: CamelBak Crux Reservoir

 Top Pick for Lightweight Adventures